networkservicemesh/site/content/docs/concepts/enterprise_users.md

 Network Service Mesh is complementary to traditional Service Meshes like Linkerd, Istio, Kuma, and Consul.

 ### Payloads
 Traditional Service Meshes predominantly focus on L7 payloads like HTTPS.
-If a workload send an HTTPS message, they only guarantee that the HTTPS message itself gets to the other side and the HTTPS response gets back to the workload.
-In the intervening process the ethernet headers, ip headers, and even the TCP connection may have been stripped away and replaced.
-The payload being tranported across the Mesh truly is the L7 HTTPS message.
+If a workload sends an HTTPS message, they only guarantee that the HTTPS message itself gets to the other side and the HTTPS response gets back to the workload.
+In the intervening process the ethernet headers, IP headers, and even the TCP connection may have been stripped away and replaced.
+The payload being transported across the Mesh truly is the L7 HTTPS message.

 Network Service Mesh provides a similar service for transporting payloads that are IP Packets.